alexeymezenin/laravel-best-practices/README.md

 ### **Other good practices**

+Avoid using patterns and tools that are alien to Laravel and similar frameworks (i.e. RoR, Django).
+If you like Symfony (or Spring) approach for building apps, it's a good idea to use these frameworks instead.

 Never put any logic in routes files.

 Minimize usage of vanilla PHP in Blade templates.

+Use in-memory DB for testing.

+Do not override standard framework features to avoid problems related to updating the framework version and many other issues.

+Use modern PHP syntax where possible, but don't forget about readability.

+Avoid using View Composers and similar tools unless you really know what you're doing.
+In most cases, there is a better way to solve the problem.

 [🔝 Back to contents](#contents)